tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

               typed_config: # ...
 ```

 You see that `vm_config` fields are all the same on Http filter chains on 18000 and 18001 listeners plus a Network filter chain on 18002.
-That means one Wasm VM is used by multiple plugins in Envoy per worker thread.
-As a result, **Three** `PluginContext` will be created per Wasm VM and each of them corresponds to each of the above filter configurations (at 18000, 18001, and 18002 respectively).
+That means one Wasm VM is used by multiple plugins in Envoy per worker thread in this case.
+In other words, all of `vm_config.vm_id`, `vm_config.runtime` `vm_config.configuration`, and `vm_config.code` must be same in order to reuse the same VMs.

+As a result, **Three** [`PluginContext`](#contexts) will be created per Wasm VM and each of them corresponds to each of the above filter configurations (the top `configuration` fields at 18000, 18001, and 18002 respectively).

 See [example.yaml](../examples/shared_queue/envoy.yaml) for a full example.